Croatia is one of Europe’s most popular travel destinations for a good reason.

 Summer is also when many festivals and events are held.
 Expect Croatia’s cities, beaches and islands to be brimming with summer crowds.

 While the main attractions such as Dubrovnik and famous beaches will be crowded, there are still plenty of opportunities to escape the masses.
-If planning to visit in summer, make sure you book accommodation well in advance.
+If planning to visit in summer and spending more than a day in Dubrovnik, make sure you book accommodation well in advance.

 While summer, albeit peak season, is a wonderful time to visit Croatia, there are also some great reasons to visit Croatia in winter.
 A quieter pace and cooler weather offer the opportunity to relax and enjoy the country without the hustle.
 There are also some unique sights worth visiting in winter.